Our history

 This includes expanding and solidifying new partnerships,

-enhancing media involvement, increasing public awareness
+enhancing media involvement and the use of social media, increasing public awareness

-and reaching out to the state's increasing Latino population.
+of health-promoting behaviors and reaching out to the state's increasing Latino population.

 All these activities, taken together, will further